DynamicStatic/Dynamic_Static.System/README.md

 If you're building `Dynamic_Static.Audio`
 - Install [FMOD](https://www.fmod.com/)
 They'll ask you to create an account if you haven't
-FMOD isn't open source, but it's free for non-commercial use.
+FMOD isn't open source, but it's free for non-commercial use
 More info regarding FMOD's license can be found at https://www.fmod.com/licensing

 ----------------------------------------------------------------